Interested in becoming the owner of an English Bulldog? Here is a brief overview of the English Bulldog, and what it is like to own one.

-While most bulldogs are very lazy, you may not notice this behavior until they are two years old.
+While most bulldogs are very lazy, you may not notice this behavior until they are two or three years old.
 As puppies and young adults, bulldogs love to play and are frequently active.
 If they continue to enjoy activities, they may remain active for most of their lives, but most will become big piles of wrinkles laying in a comfortable spot, usually close to their owner.
 So while many see the bulldog as a great "lazy" dog, they are not necessary couch potatoes for a long time.

 Bulldogs are great pets, even for houses with small children or the elderly.
-With one exception being is that sometimes they do not realize their own strength, so accidents can occur because of their weight and size.
+With one exception being is that sometimes they do not realize their own brute strength, so accidents can occur because of their weight and size.
 My bulldogs are members of our home, and never hurt our children, even the little babies.
 Proper training around young children is essential.

 Wrinkles should be looked at and wiped out daily with a nice clean, warm washcloth and dried.
 Ears should be cleaned out when you give them a bath.
 I recommend a bath every 2-4 weeks or when they start to smell.
 Over bathing can lead to dry skin.
-Use good quality oatmeal based or natural shampoo and conditioner so they do not get dried out and start itching.
-If wrinkles start to become red and swollen, or if they start rubbing their face, you should try to dry out the area with cornstarch and if it does not improve within a couple of days, you should take them to the vet.
-This is not something that can be left undone, so if you are not ready for daily wrinkle wipes and sometimes bum wipes, this is not the breed for you.
+Use good quality hypoallergenic or natural shampoo and conditioner so they do not get dried out and start itching.
+If you are not ready for daily wrinkle wipes and sometimes bum wipes, this is not the breed for you.

 Bulldogs tend to have allergies to many foods, even bulldogs from the very best bloodlines.
 Giving your bulldog a good high quality dog food is highly recommended.
 Do not get processed foods from the grocery store!
 Please visit our forums to see what other bully owners are recommending, as this is the #1 thing you can do for your new bully.